NikoRoberts/recipes/one-pan-peanut-asian-noodles.md

 ## Instructions

+1. **Prep everything**
+   - Finely slice kale (remove tough stems).
+   - Chop all aromatics and set aside.

-1. **Prep the base**
+2. **Make the sauce base**
-   - Add peanut butter, soy sauce, vinegar, chilli crisp, garlic, ginger, spring onion, shallot, sesame seeds, and chilli into a heatproof pan or bowl.
+   - In a large heatproof pan or bowl, combine: peanut butter, soy sauce, vinegar, chilli crisp, garlic, ginger, spring onion, shallot, sesame seeds, and chilli.

-2. **Heat the oil**
+3. **Heat the oil**
-   - Heat the neutral oil until very hot (just starting to smoke).
+   - Heat neutral oil until very hot (just starting to smoke).

-3. **Bloom the aromatics**
+4. **Bloom the aromatics**
-   - Carefully pour the hot oil over the ingredients.
+   - Carefully pour the hot oil over the mixture.
-   - Immediately whisk/stir to combine into a smooth, fragrant sauce.
+   - Stir/whisk immediately to create a glossy sauce.

-4. **Cook noodles**
+5. **Cook noodles + kale**
    - Cook noodles according to packet instructions.
+   - In the last **1–2 minutes**, add the sliced kale to the boiling water.
-   - Reserve a small amount of noodle cooking water.
+   - Reserve ~½ cup noodle cooking water before draining.

-5. **Combine**
+6. **Combine**
-   - Add drained noodles into the sauce.
+   - Add drained noodles and kale directly into the sauce.
-   - Toss well, loosening with a splash of reserved noodle water if needed.
+   - Toss well to coat, adding splashes of reserved noodle water to loosen and emulsify.

-6. **Finish & serve**
+7. **Finish & serve**
-   - Taste and adjust if needed (extra soy, chilli crisp, or vinegar).
+   - Taste and adjust (more soy, chilli crisp, or vinegar if needed).
-   - Garnish with more spring onion, chilli, and sesame seeds.
+   - Garnish with extra spring onion, chilli, and sesame seeds.

 ---

 ## Notes
+- Kale should be tender but still slightly textured—not mushy.
+- Noodle water is key for a silky, restaurant-style sauce.
-- Add protein (crispy tofu, chicken, or prawns) for a fuller meal.
+- Add protein (tofu, chicken, shrimp) if you want to bulk it up.
-- Adjust chilli crisp for spice level.
-- Noodle water helps emulsify the sauce and make it glossy.
+- A squeeze of lime at the end works beautifully with the peanut + kale combo.